foundation-model-stack/pod-vllm/README.md

 # Step-0 : configure env.

+run this first on the shell you run the next steps, as this information is needed for each step.

+Update the `env.sh` script) and run this
 ```
-export NUM_PODS=11
+source env.sh
 ```
-if you have 11 nodes that you can run 11 pods.
-This is needed for each step.

 # Step-1 : create pods